SrikarVavilala/R-and-Python-Files-and-Projects/R Files and Projects/Project 1 - Financial Review Publication/README.md

 Project Overview:

-You have been hired by the “Future 500” magazine.
-The stakeholders have supplied you a list of 500 companies* and would like you to create some draft visualizations for their upcoming online publication.
-They have requested the following charts:
+With an aggregated list of Fortune 500 companies* (including revenue, expenses, profit, growth, etc. data), visualizations were drafted in accordance with the following charts:

 • A scatterplot classified by industry showing revenue, expenses, profit